Bart's Dog Gets an "F": Production

 The episode was written by Jon Vitti and directed by Jim Reardon.
-Tracey Ullman guest starred as Emily Winthrop, the instructor at the obedience school, a parody of Margaret Thatcher in her mannerisms.
-The Simpsons began as a series of one-minute shorts that aired on Ullman's variety show, The Tracey Ullman Show, for three seasons during 1987–89.
-Due to the success of the shorts, the characters spun off into their own half-hour prime-time show on the Fox network named The Simpsons.
-Matt Groening, the series' creator, wanted Ullman to make a guest appearance in one of the shorts, but was told that she was too busy with the rest of The Tracey Ullman Show.
-When her show was canceled in 1990, Ullman agreed to do a guest appearance on The Simpsons after being asked by Groening once again.
+Tracey Ullman guest starred as Emily Winthrop, the instructor at the obedience school, whose mannerisms parody Margaret Thatcher.
+The Simpsons began as a series of one-minute shorts created by Matt Groening for Ullman's variety show, The Tracey Ullman Show, for three seasons during 1987–89.
+Due to the success of the shorts, the characters spun off into their own half-hour prime-time show on Fox.
+Groening wanted Ullman to make a guest appearance in one of the shorts, but was told that she was too busy with the rest of The Tracey Ullman Show.
+When her show was canceled in 1990, Ullman agreed to do a guest appearance on The Simpsons after being asked by Groening again.
 The animal noises for the episode, including those by Santa's Little Helper, were performed by Frank Welker.
 It was the first The Simpsons episode Welker worked on and he became a recurring voice actor on the show, before leaving in 2002.

 Cultural references

 Dr. Hibbert's home and family resemble those of The Cosby Show, a program that at the time competed with The Simpsons for the Thursday 8:00 p.m. time slot.
 The high tech and expensive sneakers are a reference to Nike Air Jordans, which sell on the basis of brand loyalty and celebrity endorsements.
-When Lisa shows Marge her sewing finger, music from the film E.T. the Extra-Terrestrial plays; Lisa's touching Marge's finger refers to the final scene.
-The second frame in the Bouvier family patchwork quilt depicts a poster for one of Buffalo Bill's Wild West shows.
-In addition, the photograph The Falling Soldier by Robert Capa is the third frame in the quilt.
+When Lisa shows Marge her sewing finger, music from E.T. the Extra-Terrestrial plays; Lisa's touching Marge's finger refers to the film's final scene.
+The second frame in the Bouvier family patchwork quilt depicts a poster for one of Buffalo Bill's Wild West shows; the photograph The Falling Soldier by Robert Capa is the third frame in the quilt.
 When the scene changes to Santa's Little Helper's point of view, a small explosion sound is heard; this sound is used in the film Predator, when the camera switches to Predator's point of view.
-The dramatic music from the film Jaws is used just before Santa's Little Helper attacks something.
-The dog obedience school has different categories named after famous dogs, which are Rin Tin Tin, Benji, Toto and the one in which Santa's Little Helper attends, Cujo.
+The dramatic music from Jaws is used just before Santa's Little Helper attacks something.
+The dog obedience school has different categories named after famous dogs: Rin Tin Tin, Benji, Toto and the one which Santa's Little Helper attends, Cujo.
 Winthrop is based on British dog trainer and author Barbara Woodhouse.
 Winthrop exclaims "Heavens to Murgatroyd!", a catchphrase spoken by Bert Lahr in Meet the People and popularised by the cartoon character Snagglepuss.
 One of the dogs seen in the graduation ceremony is named after Lao Tzu, an ancient philosopher of China.
 At the end of the episode, the eventual fate of the various dogs in the class are captioned at the bottom of the screen, a reference to the ending of the film National Lampoon's Animal House.